BiomedicalMachineLearning/stlearn_interactive/source/readme.md

         general WTForm generator, as defined in:
         source/forms/forms.py/createSuperForm()

+    * templates/preprocessing.html is the preprocessing page, which also injects in a form to display using templates/superform.html.

     * templates/superform.html renders a general WTForm that was created using the source/forms/forms.py/createSuperForm() function, thereby allowing easy generation of new forms if need to add extra information.